psypherium/Mint-Potato-Fusion-Icon-Theme/README.md

 * **Papirus** – used in very small parts (e.g., one or two icons)
 * **Hicolor** – one or two icons included from this fallback theme

-I also drew inspiration from a Breeze-based icon theme called **Relax-Dark**, created by an author named **l4k1**, who made a beautiful folder design to Breeze theme.
+I also drew inspiration from a Breeze-based icon theme called Relax, which has a beautiful folder design.
 Unfortunately, that theme was missing many icons for Cinnamon and GNOME-based desktops.
 Therefore, I:

 * Redesigned many outdated icons to match the modern aesthetic
 * Created many icons from scratch